LumIT-Automation/dev-setup/readme.txt

 Development infrastructure:
     cd dev-setup
     # vagrant up
-    # actually test nodes's creation can be skipped now.
+    # Actually test nodes's creation can be skipped now.
 A minimal machines set can be run by (for example with F5 support only):
     vagrant up udb aaa dns log revp uifng uib apif5 --> guests will mount the nfs share host-side, where related code is saved (all is automated by Vagrant)